SnehaVarshney11/Sorting-and-Searching/README.md

 * ( 1 2 4 5 8 ) –> ( 1 2 4 5 8 )
 * ( 1 2 4 5 8 ) –> ( 1 2 4 5 8 )
 * ( 1 2 4 5 8 ) –> ( 1 2 4 5 8 )

+# Insertion Sort
+* Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.
+* Algorithm
+=> To sort an array of size n in ascending order:
+1) Iterate from arr[1] to arr[n] over the array.
+2) Compare the current element (key) to its predecessor.
+3) If the key element is smaller than its predecessor, compare it to the elements before.
+Move the greater elements one position up to make space for the swapped element.

+# Quick Sort
+* It follows divide and conquer strategy.
+* Let the first element of array is pivot...then-
+* We will take two variables i & j. i is in first index which shows pivot and j is in last index which shows the elements which is smaller than pivot so that they can exchange the number.
+* Increase the number of i till we can't find the number greater then pivot and decrement j till we can't find smaller than or equal to pivotand exchange them...and continue this process and when if there is condition that i > j then don't exchange them because here we have found the position of pivot i.e. j.